-Belize is now open to international tourism with no quarantine requirements.
+Belize is now open to international tourism with no quarantine requirements and “99.99% of COVID-19 restrictions removed”.
 Due to diligent work by the government and health authorities, Belize’s COVID19 numbers are at record low numbers.
 Entry and travel requirements have been eased substantially.
 Industry projections indicate a growing return to normal travel.

 Who can visit Belize?